How to stop gambling in Alabama

 Let’s get you back in control by self-exclude from casinos in Alabama.
 Even if there is no voluntary self-exclusion program for the entire state, you can still self-exclude yourself from the casinos, or other gambling places you most often visit.
 Take a friend with you, and self-ban yourself from the casino.
 (The friend is there to make sure you do what you came to the casino to do.)

-Do you gamble online (Read this)
+Do you gamble online in Alabama?

 Is there a way to self-exclusion from online casinos in Alabama?

 In short, when you install Gamban on your phone and desktop, the app blocks online gambling websites in Alabama, as well as in other places.
 When you try to access any gambling-related site, you’ll only see a message that the website is blocked.
 Gamban even covers betting apps you have installed on your phone.
 Gamban isn’t “the solution” to stop gambling, but it’s definitely a helpful tool to put in your toolbox.
 It’s a friend that gives you a helping hand when you feel an urge to gamble.

 Welcome to QuitGamble.com